joergbrech/moxunit-action/README.md

 ## Arguments

+All file and directory paths are interpreted as relative to the working directory, which defaults to the Github Workspace.
+Optionally, the working-directory can be changed with the argument `working_directory`, see below.

 | Input | Description | Usage |
 | - | - | - |
 | `tests` | files or directories containing the MOxUnit test cases | *Optional*, defaults to the root directory of the repo.
 All subdirectories are added recursively. |